NUTRITION

 There's something nostalgic and gratifying about a fresh loaf, especially homemade.
 It becomes a culinary experience that is worth the effort!

-Yet, many of us miss out on this fantastic experience daily.
+Yet, many of us miss out on this fantastic experience every day.
 And for most of us, bread is bread.
-Whether that comes from a store, the bakery, or is homemade.
-We don't know the difference, often don't really care, or just don't have the time and energy to make our own.
+Whether it comes from a store, a bakery, or is homemade - we don't know the difference, often don't really care, or just don't have the time and energy to make our own.

-Unfortunately, as technology evolves and the massive demand, manufacturers are adulterating our bread.
-And this is degrading our health.
+Unfortunately, as technology evolves and due to the massive demand, manufacturers are adulterating our bread.
+I might be great for their pockets, but not so much for our health...

-Let's discover the difference between homemade bread vs. store-bought bread and why you should consider making the switch!
+Scroll down to learn more about store-bought vs. homemade bread and why you should consider making the switch!

 HOMEMADE BREAD VS. STORE-BOUGHT

-Have you ever actually taken a closer look at the ingredients of store-bought bread?
+Have you ever actually taken a closer look at the ingredients in store-bought bread?

 Bread often gets a bad rap due to "bad" carbs, being a high GI (glycemic index) food, and being processed.
 Which, in some instances, especially for store-bought bread, is true.